GalIdanPenga/Perfect/examples/perfect_client/CLIENT_ARCHITECTURE.md

 - Updates sent every 10ms
 - Final 100% sent only on completion

+### Estimated Time Resolution

+The server determines estimated time for each task using this priority:
+1. **Statistics** - Historical average from previous runs (most accurate)
+2. **Client-provided** - Sent with task state update (for new/dynamic tasks)
+3. **Default** - 1000ms fallback

+### Weight Calculation

+Task weights for progress calculation:
+- Weights are calculated from estimated times: `weight = task_estimated_time / total_estimated_time`
+- Recalculated when tasks are added or removed dynamically
+- Used for overall flow progress: `flow_progress = sum(task_weight * task_progress)`

+### Dynamic Task Execution

+Flows can have dynamic task structures:
+- Tasks in loops are tracked individually (each call = separate task)
+- Conditional tasks that don't run are removed on flow completion
+- Server learns task structure from completed runs
+- Learned structure is used to predict tasks for future runs

+### Flow Completion

+Flow completion is controlled by the client:
+- Client calls `complete_flow(run_id, actual_task_count)` when done
+- Server removes any predefined tasks beyond `actual_task_count`
+- Flow is only marked COMPLETED after this call (not when last task finishes)
+- This prevents premature completion when more tasks might be added

 ### Stdout/Stderr Capture

 All print statements are captured and sent as logs: